 Runic Games has something special here and every facet of the game reeks of quality aside from one element.
 System performance on PS4 has a ton of stuttering or slow down moments.
 They have already updated the game a few times since it launched and the post support seems great, but this issue is literally my biggest and only issue.
 In an otherwise fantastic experience, captivating in its grandeur, this always took me right out of the experience.
 That blemish aside, every time I played Hob, I just got lost in its world, exciting to see everything the game would throw at me next.
 Exploration, combat, and the world all merge together in such a cohesive thought with almost no frustration, it’s just a sublime experience even with its performance issues..
 Hob wasn’t on my list of must play games, or even known games for 2017.
 Don’t make the same mistake I did, Hob is definitely worth playing and a huge surprise.

-A PlayStation 4 code was provided by the publisher for review purposes
+A pre-release PlayStation 4 was provided by the publisher for review purposes